vibe13/sentinel/docs/pnc-buildtypes/triggered-build/v1/README.md

 ### Resolved dependencies

+The `resolvedDependencies` **MUST** include the following entries:

+#### 1. Source Repository Information

-The `resolvedDependencies` MUST contain entries identifying the resolved git commit ID corresponding to `scm.url` and `scm.revision` provided by the user (that MUST be mapped with an entry named `repository.upstream`), and the resolved git commit ID and URL corresponding to the internal (to Red Hat or IBM) SCM repository which hosts the code after the mirroring from `scm.url` and `scm.revision` and manipulated by the alignment process (this entry MUST be mapped with an entry named `repository.downstream` and SHOULD also contain an annotation with the commit TAG for easier auditability).
+- An entry named `repository` that specifies the Git URL and resolved Git commit ID corresponding to the `repository.url` and `repository.revision` values provided by the user.
+- An entry named `repository.downstream` that specifies the resolved Git commit ID and URL of the internal SCM repository (within Red Hat or IBM) where the code is hosted after being mirrored from the original `repository.url` and `repository.revision`, and subsequently processed by the alignment workflow.
+- The `repository.downstream` entry **SHOULD** also include an annotation with the commit tag to improve auditability.

+---

+#### 2. Build Environment Information

-The `resolvedDependencies` MUST contain an entry identifying the environment image used to execute the build (computed from the `environment.id` or `environment.name` provided by the user), and mapped by an `environment.uri` entry.
+- An entry named `environment.uri` that identifies the environment image used to execute the build.
+This value is derived from the `environment.id` or `environment.name` provided by the user.

+---

+#### 3. Build-Time Dependencies

-The `resolvedDependencies` MUST also contain all the additional dependencies which were downloaded during the build process (build-time dependencies).
-These additional dependencies SHOULD contain annotations with the corresponding `identifier`, `purl`, `uri` computed by PNC.
+- Entries for all additional dependencies that were downloaded during the build process (i.e., build-time dependencies).
+These dependency entries **SHOULD** include annotations containing the corresponding `identifier`, `purl`, and `uri` values as computed by PNC.

 ## Run details